-A JSON or YAML file that defines the wildcards used in 'cluster' for specific rules, instead of having them specified in the Snakefile.
+--drmaa Execute snakemake on a cluster accessed via DRMAA, Snakemake compiles jobs instead of having them specified in the Snakefile.
 For example, for rule 'job' you may define: { 'job' : { 'time' : '24:00:00' } } to specify the time for rule 'job'.
 You can specify more than one file.
 The configuration files are merged with later values overriding earlier ones.
 This option is deprecated in favor of using -profile, see docs.